North Korea profile - Timeline

 2006 July - North Korea test fires seven missiles including a long-range Taepodong-2 missile, which crashes shortly after take-off despite it reportedly having the capability to hit the US.

 2006 October - North Korea conducts its first nuclear weapons test at an underground facility.
-The UN adopts Resolution 1718 imposing economic and commercial sanctions on North Korea.
+The UN imposes economic and commercial sanctions on North Korea.

-2007 July - North Korea shuts down it main Yongbyon reactor after receiving 50,000 tons of heavy fuel oil as part of an aid package agreed at the fifth round of six-party talks and 25m US dollars of North Korean funds frozen at a Macao-based bank are released.
+2007 July - North Korea shuts down it main Yongbyon reactor after receiving 50,000 tons of heavy fuel oil as part of an aid package.

 2007 August - South Korea announces it will send nearly 50m US dollars in aid to the North after Pyongyang makes rare appeal for flood relief.